luckydevboy/ordina/README.md

 # Origin of The Name

-"Flow Kit" combines two concepts: "Flow" and "Kit."
-"Flow" suggests a smooth, seamless experience, which aligns with the goal of a component library that enhances development efficiency and user experience.
+"Act Tail" combines the words "Act" and "Tail."
+"Act" suggests action, performance, or functionality, which aligns well with a component library designed for building interactive user interfaces using React.
-It evokes the idea of fluidity in design and functionality, essential for React components that integrate well with Tailwind CSS and Vite.
-"Kit" refers to a collection of tools or components, indicating that the product is a comprehensive set designed for developers.
-This term conveys the idea of readiness and convenience, as it suggests that users have everything they need in one package to build applications effectively.
-Together, "Flow Kit" implies a streamlined, efficient toolkit for developers using modern web technologies.
+It implies that the library enables developers to take action in their projects effectively.
+"Tail" refers to "Tailwind," the popular CSS framework known for its utility-first approach.
+This connection indicates that the library is designed to work seamlessly with Tailwind, enhancing the styling and layout capabilities of React components.
+Together, "Act Tail" conveys a sense of dynamic functionality and stylish design, making it a fitting name for a React component library that leverages Tailwind and Vite for modern web development.

 # React + TypeScript + Vite